Azure-Samples/microsoft-identity-express/README.md

 ### Persistent caching

 MSAL Node has an in-memory cache by default.
-This sample also features a persistent cache plugin in order to save the cache to disk.
+The demo app also features a persistent cache plugin in order to save the cache to disk.
 This plugin is not meant to be production-ready.
 As such, you might want to implement persistent caching using a 3rd party library like [redis](https://redis.io/).

 ## Resources